Real Madrid confirm Mariano Diaz has tested positive for Covid-19 | Goal.com

 Real Madrid have confirmed that Mariano Diaz has tested positive for Covid-19 and is now self-isolating at home.

+Mariano has, however, tested positive in the Spanish capital and been forced out of Zidane’s plans.

+The 26-year-old is said to have had no contract with other players and staff, with his being the only positive test recorded after an initial round of screening.

-The Spanish club announced via a statement: "After the Covid-19 tests carried out individually on our first-team yesterday by the Real Madrid Medical Services, our player Mariano has given a positive result.
+Real announced via a statement on the club’s official website: "After the Covid-19 tests carried out individually on our first-team yesterday by the Real Madrid Medical Services, our player Mariano has given a positive result.

 "The player is in perfect health and complying with the sanitary isolation protocol at home."